raghulkrishna/deepcool-ak620-digital-linux/README.md

 # AK620 Digital Air Cooler Monitor on Linux

-This Project allows you to monitor temperature and CPU utilization on DeepCool's AK620 digital air cooler for Linux systems.
-The Soultion is tested on Ubuntu 23 with ryzen 7950x3d for other cpu's customisation in the temperature section is needed.
+This project enables monitoring of temperature and CPU utilization on DeepCool's AK620 digital air cooler for Linux systems.
+The solution has been tested on Ubuntu 23 with a Ryzen 7950X3D CPU.
+Customization may be required in the temperature section for other CPUs.

 ## Dependencies